datanav/docs/rdf-support.rst

 ^^^^^^^^^^^^^^^^^

 The Sesam RDF registry has built-in support for the common prefixes in RDF, such as ``rdf``, ``rdfs`` and ``owl``.
-This means you don't have to define these yourself to use them in your CURIES.
+This means you don't have to define these yourself to use them in your CURIEs.
 The full list of built-in prefixes is:

 ::